alocken/DS-Final-Project-NeuroLearn/README.md

 The confusion matrix is very symmetric, meaning the model is equally likely to misclassify either class.

 ## Key Takeaways
-- Model achieves solid performance (≈86%) in classifying two brain tumor types from images.
+- Model achieves solid performance (~86%) in classifying two brain tumor types from images
-- Balanced precision, recall, and F1-score indicate no class bias.
+- Balanced precision, recall, and F1-score indicate no class bias
-- Low misclassification rate, and no sign of overfitting.
+- Low misclassification rate, and no sign of overfitting
-- Could be improved with data augmentation, hyperparameter tuning, or more complex architectures if needed.
+- Could be improved with data augmentation, hyperparameter tuning, or more complex architectures as needed